vervallsweg/cast-web-api/README.md

 # cast-web-api
 Quick and dirty Node.js web API for Google Cast enabled devices.

+This simple web API is based on the awesome [node-castv2](https://github.com/thibauts/node-castv2 "node-castv2") implementation by thibauts.
-First of this is **verry badly written and experimental code, not intendend for any production environment!**
+However my code is **verry badly written and experimental code, not intendend for any production environment!**

 Installation
 ------------